Alma-Revers/BAHAMA/README.md

 - The BAHAMA R package and tutorial
 - Simulation study as presented in the paper
 - Stan code data file of the BAHAMA model

+## How to install the BAHAMA package
+Install devtools (if needed)
+'''
+install.packages("devtools")
+'''

+Load the devtool package
+'''
+library(devtools)
+'''

+Now you can install the BAHAMA package by using:
+'''
+install_github("Alma-Revers/BAHAMA/BAHAMA")
+'''